-In preparing the financial statements, the directors are responsible for assessing the group and parent company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the group and parent company or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the directors Matters on which we are required to report by are responsible for assessing the group and parent exception company's ability to continue as a going concern, Based on the knowledge and understanding of the group disclosing, as applicable, matters related to going and parent company and its environment obtained in concern and using the going concern basis of the course of the audit, we have not identified material accounting unless the directors either intend to liquidate misstatements in the directors' report. the group and parent company or to cease operations, or have no realistic alternative but to do so.
+We have nothing to report in respect of the provisions in